dabeaz/blog/2021/why-use-emacs.md

 ## Discussion

-No comments.
 Want to make a comment?
 Hit '.' to edit this page.
 Then submit a pull request.

+### Emacs -> Vim -> VSCode
+Roni here!
+I started out using Emacs in January 2000 (the same year I started using Linux).
+Then, when I started at Kitware in 2012, I thought I'd like a change and switched over to Vim.
+Now it's 2021 and all the cool kids are using VSCode, so I finally took the plunge and discovered that its integrated LSP support is pretty sweet.
+I'm feeling that slow slide away from Vim now, even though it wrecks some of my "old man" appeal.